 Yet, as tough as it maybe, we can take steps to ensure that we actually put the notion of lifelong learning and professional growth in practice, modelling what we aim to nurture in our students.
 When the going gets tough we need a beacon that can sustain our endeavour so as not to lose sight of what we truly believe in.

-We also propose a series of activities that posit the Cards for Democracy, recently published by Learn to Change, as that beacon.
+We also propose a series of activities that posit the Teacher’s Edition of the Cards for Democracy, recently published by Learn to Change, as that beacon.
 They can be taken up by individual educators, a group or even a whole school.
 They can be driven by the school leadership or you can decide to pursue one of these activities under your own steam.
 The cards will serve as a visual incentive as well as a reminder.
 You can play solo or paired up with a colleague but you may even decide to involve your own students in the process.
 You may want to think of these activities in terms of an action research project or simply as a personal commitment to improve your professional practice.

 It is very easy to get lost in the hustle and bustle of daily demands.
 It is even easier and perfectly legitimate to claim that by the end of the working week, you are absolutely shattered.
 Yet, as the saying goes, if there is a will, there is a way.
 Engaging in professional development, even after a week of hard work, can actually be reinvigorating, refreshing, energising.
 It will also bring teachers closer together and support the development of a community of education professionals – just look at what teachers are doing in Hungary.
 Once a month, a group of dedicated professionals gets together at the end of the week to share and grow together.
 Read more about it here or click on the link on the side.